For cPanel & WHM version 68

 (WHM >> Home >> SSL/TLS >> Manage SSL Hosts)

-The Manage SSL Hosts interface allows you to share and delete installed SSL certificates, and enable or disable SNI for mail services.
+The Manage SSL Hosts interface allows you to share and delete installed SSL certificates.

 Shared SSL Certificate